strapi/documentation/docs/user-docs/latest/content-types-builder/managing-content-types.md

   - Click on the delete button ![Delete icon](../assets/icons/delete.svg) to delete a field

 ::: caution
 Editing a field allows renaming it.
 However, keep in mind that regarding the database, renaming a field means creating a whole new field and deleting the former one.
-Although nothing is deleted from the database, the data that was associated with the former field name will not be accessible from the admin panel of your application anymore.
+Although nothing is deleted from the database, the data that was associated with the former field name will not be accessible from the admin panel of your application any more.
 :::